apache/incubator-graphar/README.md

 <img src="docs/images/vertex_physical_table.png" class="align-center"
 width="650" alt="vertex physical table" />

+> [!NOTE]
-**Note**: For efficiently utilize the filter push-down of the payload file format like Parquet, the internal vertex id is stored in the payload file as a column.
+> For efficiently utilize the filter push-down of the payload file format like Parquet, the internal vertex id is stored in the payload file as a column.
 And since the internal vertex id is continuous, the payload file format can use the delta encoding for the